 Beyond the institution of marriage, its norms, and rules, what was life like for married couples in Greco-Roman antiquity?
-This volume explores a huge range of sources over seven centuries to uncover possible answers to this question.
+This volume explores a wide range of sources over seven centuries to uncover possible answers to this question.

-Married Life in Greco-Roman Antiquity will provide valuable resources of interest to scholars and students of classical studies as well as social history, gender studies, family history, the history of emotions, and microhistory.
+Married Life in Greco-Roman Antiquity will provide valuable resources of interest to scholars and students of Classical studies as well as social history, gender studies, family history, the history of emotions, and microhistory.

 Table of Contents

 1 Life Within an Ancient Knot: The Extraordinary within the Confines of the Ordinary

 Claude-Emmanuelle Centlivres Challet

 2 Mind the Gap: Evidence (?) for Non-Elite Couples in the Hellenistic Period